emqx/cloud-docs/en_US/data_integration/confluent.md

 #### Set Up a Cluster in Public Networking

 If you have or want to create Confluent Basic / Standard / Dedicated clusters, you can set up public networking solutions.

-1. Create a Cluster
+##### Create a Cluster

-   ① Login to the Confluent Cloud console and create a cluster.
+1. Login to the Confluent Cloud console and create a cluster.
 In this demo, you can select Basic cluster as an example, and click **Begin Configuration**.

-   ② Select region/zones.
+2. Select region/zones.
 Considering the latency, it is recommended that the EMQX Platform deployment region matches the region of the Confluent Cloud.
 Click **Continue**.

-   ③ Enter your cluster name and click **Launch cluster**.
+3. Enter your cluster name and click **Launch cluster**.
 Now you have a running cluster in the cloud.

-2. Create a topic
+##### Create a topic

-   ① From the navigation menu, click **Topics**, and then click **Create topic**.
+1. From the navigation menu, click **Topics**, and then click **Create topic**.
-   ② In the **Topic name** field, type `emqx` and then select **Create with defaults**.
+2. In the **Topic name** field, type `emqx` and then select **Create with defaults**.

-3. Create API Key
+##### Create API Key

-   ①From the navigation menu, click **API Keys**, and then click **Add key**.
+1. From the navigation menu, click **API Keys**, and then click **Add key**.

-   ②Select scope for API Key.
+2. Select scope for API Key.
 You can select `Global access`, then click **Next**.

-   ③Create API Key and download the key for later configuration.
+3. Create API Key and download the key for later configuration.

-4. Enable NAT Gateway in EMQX Platform
+##### Enable NAT Gateway in EMQX Platform

-   ① Login to EMQX Platform console, and enter the deployment Overview page.
+1. Login to the EMQX Platform console, and enter the deployment Overview page.

-   ② Click the **NAT Gateway** tab on the lower section of the page, and click **Subscribe Now**.
+2. Click the **NAT Gateway** tab on the lower section of the page, and click **Subscribe Now**.
 Learn more about [NAT Gateway](../vas/nat-gateway.md).

 In the above steps, we have completed the prerequisite settings of public networking.